mlcommons/ck/cm/docs/motivation.md

 ## Community effort

-The open-source Collective Mind toolkit (CM aka CK2) is our community effort to solve above problems by making existing DevOps and MLOps more portable, interoperable, deterministic, reusable and reproducible with minimal or no changes to existing projects!
+The open-source Collective Mind toolkit (CM aka CK2) is our community effort to solve above problems by providing a unified CLI, API and extensible meta descriptions to existing artifacts and automation scripts for DevOps and MLOps to make them more portable, interoperable, deterministic, reusable, reproducible and understandable with minimal or no changes to existing projects!

-CM transforms existing projects into an [open database of portable CM scripts](https://github.com/octoml/cm-mlops/tree/main/script) that simply wrap existing user scripts and artifacts to provide a common API and extensible meta descriptions with dependencies on other IC and platforms.
+The CM toolkit helps users to gradually transform their existing projects, Git repositories, Docker containers, Jupyter notebooks and internal directories into an [open database of portable CM scripts](https://github.com/mlcommons/ck/tree/master/cm-mlops/script) with a common API, extensible meta descriptions and a simple portability and interoperability layer written in Python or shell scripts.

 Such evolutionary approach helps to avoid vendor lock-in on specific workflow frameworks and platforms while simplifying and automating the development, optimization and deployment of complex applications